Lab: CSRF where token is tied to non-session cookie

 To solve the lab, use your exploit server to host an HTML page that uses a CSRF attack to change the viewer's email address.

 You have two accounts on the application that you can use to help design your attack.
-The credentials are:
+The credentials are as follows:

 Send the request to Burp Repeater and observe that changing the

-Open a private/incognito browser window, log in to your other account, and send a fresh change email request into Burp Repeater.
+- Open a private/incognito browser window, log in to your other account, and send a fresh update email request into Burp Repeater.